Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Flow field

-We now examine the salient features of the flow fields provided by the simulations in the parameter range $\mathcal{R}e \in [5, 300]$, $\mathcal{T}a \in [20, 450]$ ($\mathcal{R}o \in [10^{-2}, 10]$).
+We now examine the salient features of the flow fields provided by the simulations in the parameter range $\mathcal{T}a \in [20, 450]$, $\mathcal{R}o \in [10^{-2}, 10]$ (which makes the Reynolds number vary in the range $\mathcal{R}e \in [5, 300]$).
 By covering this range, we are in position to compare numerical predictions with the full set of experimental data reported by \cite{maxworthy_flow_1970}.
-However, it must be stressed that present results were all obtained in axisymmetric simulations, although it is likely that, at least for Rossby numbers of $\mathcal{O}(1)$ and beyond, the flow is already three-dimensional at Reynolds numbers less than the upper limit considered here.
-For instance, \citet{wang_numerical_2004} showed that, for $\mathcal{R}o=2$, the flow past the sphere is still axisymmetric at $\mathcal{R}e=100$ but is three-dimensional at $\mathcal{R}e=250$.
-Similar to the wake stabilization observed when $\mathcal{R}o\lesssim1$ for a circular cylinder towed perpendicularly to the rotation axis \citep{Machicoane2018}, one expects the constraints imposed to the flow in the low-$\mathcal{R}o$ limit to delay the transition to three-dimensionality in the sphere's wake.
-However, to the best of our knowledge, how the corresponding threshold varies with $\mathcal{R}o$ is unknown.
-Keeping in mind that this threshold is close to $\mathcal{R}e=105$ for $\mathcal{R}o\gg1$ \citep{Natarajan1993}, results obtained for higher Reynolds numbers have to be considered with some caution.
+However, it must be stressed again that present results were all obtained in axisymmetric simulations, although it is known that for large enough Rossby numbers the flow is already three-dimensional at Reynolds numbers less than the upper limit considered here.
+Indeed, in the absence of rotation ($\mathcal{R}o\rightarrow\infty$), it is established that axial symmetry in the wake of a translating sphere breaks down at $\mathcal{R}e\approx105$ \citep{Natarajan1993, Johnson1999}.
+In the presence of moderate rotation effects ($\mathcal{R}o=2$), \citet{wang_numerical_2004} showed that the flow past the sphere is still axisymmetric at $\mathcal{R}e=100$ but is three-dimensional and unsteady at $\mathcal{R}e=250$. {{ However, since the governing equation for the vorticity becomes linear in the limit $\mathcal{R}o\rightarrow0$ (see the explicit form of the $z$-component of this equation below), no wake instability, hence no vortex shedding, can take place in this limit no matter how large the Reynolds number is.}} Consequently, it is expected that the lower $\mathcal{R}o$ is, the higher the critical Reynolds number for the onset of three-dimensional effects becomes.} A closely related increase of the critical $\mathcal{R}e$ below which the wake remains stable was reported by \cite{Machicoane2018} with a circular cylinder towed perpendicularly to the axis of a rapidly rotating container under conditions $\mathcal{R}o\lesssim10$. {{More precisely, it was found that the cylinder's wake remains steady provided $\mathcal{R}e\lesssim550/\mathcal{R}o$, to be compared with $\mathcal{R}e\leq23.5$ in the limit $\mathcal{R}o\rightarrow\infty$.
+Hence, considering that the constraints imposed to the flow in the low-$\mathcal{R}o$ limit delay drastically the transition to three-dimensionality in the sphere's wake, we expect present axisymmetric results to remain valid up to the maximum considered Reynolds number ($\mathcal{R}e=300$) at low enough Rossby number, typically $\mathcal{R}o\lesssim1$ (unfortunately, how the critical $\mathcal{R}e$ varies precisely with $\mathcal{R}o$ is currently unknown).
+Results corresponding to Reynolds numbers larger than $105$ and $\mathcal{R}o\gtrsim1$ require some more caution.
+However, even in that range, the influence of three-dimensional, possibly unsteady, effects on the drag is still limited up to $\mathcal{R}e\approx200$.
+For instance, in a non-rotating flow, the time-averaged drag at $\mathcal{R}e=150$ is only $4\%$ larger than that predicted by constraining the flow to remain axisymmetric, and the relative amplitude of the drag oscillations is less than $1\%$ \citep{Tomboulides2000}.
+Consequently, the comparison of present predictions for the drag with experimental data in the same range (we carried out a series of runs at $\mathcal{R}e=167$) remains relevant.
+Only the few predictions corresponding to $\mathcal{R}e=300$ and $\mathcal{R}o >1$ may really suffer from the fact that three-dimensional effects, which yield a chaotic but not yet turbulent regime in the wake at this Reynolds number in a non-rotating flow \citep{Tomboulides2000, Poon2014}, are ignored in the present investigation.}}